microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 2. Automate the creation of a Windows Package Manager REST source.
 3. Publishing Application Manifests to the Windows Package Manager REST source.
 4. Retrieve published Application Manifests from the Windows Package Manager REST source.
-5. Remove published Applications Manifests from the Windows Package Manager rest source.
+5. Remove published Applications Manifests from the Windows Package Manager REST source.

 ### Download and install the PowerShell module